Alan Dossor

 Alan Dossor (19 September 1941 - 7 August 2016) was a British theatre director.

 He was artistic director of the Everyman Theatre Liverpool from 1970 to 1975.
-He was considered by British theatre/entertainment newspaper The Stage to have been "a major influence on some of our greatest actors and writers" - in a period described by British national newspaper The Guardian as "a golden five-year period in British regional theatre".
-In this period he nurtured the careers of many future stars, including Julie Walters, Pete Postlethwaite, Bill Nighy, Antony Sher, and Jonathan Pryce and developed a distinctive style of plays that linked the theatre to issues facing the local community.
+He was considered by British theatre/entertainment newspaper The Stage to have been "a major influence on some of our greatest actors and writers". - in a period described by British national newspaper The Guardian as "a golden five-year period in British regional theatre".

-His production of John, Paul, George, Ringo ... and Bert by Willy Russell transferred to the West End in 1974.
-He directed plays in the West End, at West Yorkshire Playhouse, Hampstead Theatre, the Royal Court Theatre, the Young Vic and the Lyric Hammersmith.
-He had an extensive career directing television drama since 1977.

-Dossor directed theatre and television plays by contemporary playwrights like Alan Bleasdale, Chris Bond, Stephen Lowe, John McGrath, Adrian Mitchell and Willy Russell, Mike Stott, C.P.Taylor and Charles Wood; as well as classic plays by Bertolt Brecht and Shakespeare.